-Charles Phelps Taft Research Center at the University of Cincinnati Summer Research Fellowship Application Each section (I-V) should be placed at the start of a new page.
+Charles Phelps Taft Research Center at the University of Cincinnati Center Fellowship Grant Application

+Each section (I-IV) should be placed at the start of a new page.
 All required materials must be included in a single document, uploaded to the electronic submissions system, no later than 5PM on the published day of the deadline.
-This program requires a letter of support from the applicant's department head.
-Applicants should submit their application with enough time for the letter to be uploaded to the submissions system prior to the close of the deadline.
-Taft does not accept an obligation to review applications that have not received the required documents by the close of the deadline.
-I. General Information a.
-Name: XXXXXXXX b.
-M#: XXXXXXXXX c.
-Department: X d.
-Position: X X e.
-Project title: Rhetorical Practices of Mortuary Science f.
-Potential external funding that might arise from this project: I will apply for an NEH Fellowship.
+Intradepartmental review and two external letters of support are required for this program.
+Applicants should submit their application with enough time to receive all letters of support prior to the close of the deadline.
+Taft does not accept an obligation to review applications that have not received the required letters of support by the close of the deadline.

+I. General Information

+- a.
+Name: xxxxxxx

+- b.
+M#: XXXXXXXX

+- c.
+Department: English

+- d.
+Position: XXXXXXXXXX

+- e.
+Project title: Rhetorical Practices of Mortuary Science

+- f.
+Potential external funding that might arise from this project:

+I will apply for an NEH Fellowship in April 2021.

 g.
-Intended results of a funded research, e.g., concrete plans for publication or conference presentations: This research will result in a monograph that I intend to submit to Routledge Press.
+Intended results of a funded research, e.g., concrete plans for publication or conference presentations:

+This research will result in a monograph about the rhetorical practices of death care workers.

 II.
-Budget a.
-Requested Research Supplement:
+Taft Grant History